markub3327/DDPG-TF/README.md

 ## Inputs/Outputs

 &emsp;The Actor network has 2 inputs from game: position, velocity.
 The output layer consists from fully-connected 'tanh()' layer for doing actions in range (-1.0, 1.0): force.
-Hidden layers are using Exponential linear unit (ELU) function.
+Hidden layers are using ReLU function.

 &emsp;The Critic network has 2 inputs from game (states) and 1 input from Actor network (action).
-The main function of this network is estimate quality of the action[t] in the state[t] and use it to change gradient of Actor network by equation:
+Hidden layers are using ReLU function.
+The main function of this network is estimate quality of the action[t] in the state[t].

-    grad_J = (dQ / daction) * (daction / dA)

-    grad_J ->  policy gradient,
-    Q      ->  Q value from Critic net on (state, action) pair, action ->  deterministic policy predicated by Actor, A      ->  Actor's weights

 The Critic network is trained by Bellman equation: